iamdhavalparmar/Mi-Mech/README.md

 find the nearby mechanics and book them to repair my cars.

 ## This is a completely open source I have an idea and vision and if anyone want to cotribute something little as possible they can.
-I'm not new to the Android Develpomenet but I'm new to this CI/CD things and others stuff like testing, So if anyone is interested who knows all this and really want to contribute this they can ping me.
+I'm not new to the Android Develpomenet but I'm new to this CI/CD things and others stuff like testing, So if anyone is interested who knows all this and really want to contribute in this they can ping me.
-Just search iamdhavalparmar and you'll find my contact details
+Just search iamdhavalparmar and you'll find my contact details Also I don't really know how to write the propoer readme and the COC etc thigs, So everyone who wants to do this are welcome.